Kumara Krishnappa Nayak: Battle of Tallikota

-Under Kumara Krishnappa Nayak's rule, the Madurai Nayak dynasty expanded.
-Most of the ancient Pandyan territories came under the Nayaks under his rule.
 In 1565 the Sultan rulers of the Deccan defeated Vijayanagar, the suzerain of the Nayaks, at the battle of Talikota.
 Vijayanagar had to abandon their capital Vijayanagara and reestablish at Penukonda in Anantapur, then reestablish at Vellore Fort and Chandragiri near Tirupathi, which later granted land to the British East India Company to build a fort at the present day Chennai.
 Finally they settled at Vellore in North Arcot.
 Their governors at Madurai, Kalahasti, Gingee and Tanjore still paid them tribute and other marks of respect; but in later years, when their suzerainty became weak, the Nayaks ruled independently.